containers/buildah/docs/buildah-build.1.md

 then processes in your container will only use memory from the first two memory nodes.

+**--created-annotation**

+Add an image *annotation* (see also **--annotation**) to the image metadata setting "org.opencontainers.image.created" to the current time, or to the datestamp specified to the **--source-date-epoch** or **--timestamp** flag, if either was used.
+If *false*, no such annotation will be present in the written image.

+Note: this information is not present in Docker image formats, so it is discarded when writing images in Docker formats.

 **--creds** *creds*

 The [username[:password]] to use to authenticate with the registry if required.